Best Wedding Venues Kerala: ₹50K-₹25L With Prices (2026)

 Northern Kerala's Malabar coast offers a distinct cultural flavour, particularly for Muslim weddings (Nikah ceremonies) and inter-community celebrations.
 Kozhikode's food culture is legendary, which translates directly into exceptional wedding catering options.

 What makes Malabar unique: The region's culinary heritage — Malabar biriyani, pathiri, and the elaborate Moplah feast tradition — makes it a standout for couples who prioritize food.
 Venue costs are also 20–30% lower than Kochi across comparable categories.
 For a complete city-specific breakdown covering venues, vendors, and local customs, see our Kozhikode wedding guide.
+For hall-by-hall tariffs, see our guides to wedding halls in Kozhikode, Malappuram, and Kannur.
+For destination weddings in the region, our Bekal & Kasaragod guide covers the emerging luxury hub.

 Venue types available: